daxyman/Creation-de-sites-web/CREATION DE SITES WEB/Tp-1/readme.md

 lmao dude it's october 3rd and im still on the first page

 bruh it's october 9th and still haven't progressed on shit lmao

+october 18th still havent touched this lol just changed the info for my name